Rajesh Dhankhar

-Vice Admiral Rajesh Dhankhar, NM is a serving Flag officer in the Indian Navy.
-He currently serves as the Director General Project Seabird.
-He earlier served as the Flag Officer Commanding Eastern Fleet, Commandant of the Naval War College, Goa, Flag Officer Sea Training and commanded the aircraft carrier from 2019 to 2020.
+Vice Admiral Rajesh Dhankhar, AVSM, NM is a serving Flag officer in the Indian Navy.
+He currently serves as the Deputy Chief of the Integrated Defence Staff (Doctrine, Organisation & Training).
+He earlier served as the Director General Project Seabird, Flag Officer Commanding Eastern Fleet, Commandant of the Naval War College, Goa, Flag Officer Sea Training and commanded the aircraft carrier from 2019 to 2020.

 Naval career

 Dhankhar was commissioned into the Indian Navy on 1 July 1990.
 He is a specialist in Navigation and Direction.
 He spent his early years onboard frontline warships as the navigating and operations officer.
 He has served as an instructor at the Project 15 training team in Mumbai.
 He attended the Defence Services Staff College, Wellington.
 He also served as an instructor at the Mids Wing of the Officer Cadet School in Singapore and at the Navigation and Direction School in Kochi.